-1. Where the appeal is of a grade based on written work, the Director, GCTS shall arrange for an assessment of the written work by a second reader, chosen by Director, GCTS after consultation with both the instructor and the student.
+- 1. Where the appeal is of a grade based on written work, the GCTS Director shall arrange for an assessment of the written work by a second reader, chosen by the GCTS Director after consultation with both the instructor and the student.
 The second reader shall have appropriate expertise in the subject matter of the written work.
-The Director, GCTS shall give the student's written reasons for the appeal to the second reader and a copy shall be provided to the Instructor.
-The Director, GCTS shall also give the instructor's written explanation of the grade to the second reader and a copy shall be provided to the student.

-- 2. When reviewing the written work, the student's written reasons for the appeal and the instructor's explanation of the appeal (the "grade appeal record"), the second reader shall apply the standard of whether a reasonable marker could have reached the same conclusion as the instructor did in the same circumstances.
+The GCTS Director shall give the student's written reasons for the appeal to the second reader and a copy shall be provided to the Instructor.
+The GCTS Director shall also give the instructor's written explanation of the grade to the second reader and a copy shall be provided to the student. - 2.
+When reviewing the written work, the student's written reasons for the appeal and the instructor's explanation of the appeal (the "grade appeal record"), the second reader shall apply the standard of whether a reasonable marker could have reached the same conclusion as the instructor did in the same circumstances.
 In applying the standard, the second reader may consider other materials relating to the course, such as the written work of other students, and the course outline in the syllabus.
 The second reader shall render a recommendation on the written work within 30 days of receiving the grade appeal record. - 3.
-If, after reviewing the grade appeal record, the second reader decides that a reasonable marker could not have reached the same conclusion, the second reader shall recommend a grade for the written work that he or she believes a reasonable marker would have assigned.
+If, after reviewing the grade appeal record, the second reader decides that a reasonable marker could not have reached the same conclusion, the second reader shall recommend a grade for the written work that they believe a reasonable marker would have assigned.
 A second reader may recommend a change of grade by either increasing or decreasing it.
-The second reader shall give reasons for his/her decision, either to affirm or change the grade, for approval to the Director, GCTS.
-The Director, GCTS shall assign the final grade.
+The second reader shall give reasons for their decision, either to affirm or change the grade, for approval to the GCTS Director.
+The GCTS Director shall assign the final grade.

-12.3.3 Disputed decision of the supervisory committee, general examinations committee, or thesis supervisory committee (except for decisions made by the Admissions Committee)
+12.3.3 Disputed decision of the supervisory committee, or thesis supervisory committee (except for decisions made by the Admissions Committee)

-In respect of the matters named in this regulation, the student has recourse first to the Director, GCTS, and initiates the appeal by letter at Step 2.
-The Director, GCTS, at his/her discretion, may refer to the matter to the GCTS Executive for review.
-If the student is not satisfied with the explanation given or the steps taken to remedy the situation, he or she has the right to appeal the matter to the GSC Academic Appeals Committee (following the procedure outlined in Sec.
+In respect of the matters named in this regulation, the student has recourse first to the GCTS Director and initiates the appeal by letter at Step 2.
+The GCTS Director, at their discretion, may refer to the matter to the GCTS Petitions Committee for review.
+If the student is not satisfied with the explanation given or the steps taken to remedy the situation, they have the right to appeal the matter to the GSC Academic Appeals Committee (following the procedure outlined in Sec.
 12.5).